 How Much Water Are Your Appliances Really Using?

 Think about all the appliances in your home that use water.
 Dishwasher, shower, toilet, faucets, bathtubs and washing machine just to name a few.
 Now, let’s think again.
 How many of these appliances do you or your family use on a daily basis?
 Pretty much all of them.
 It’s no wonder then that the average American family uses more than 300 gallons of water every day, according to the Environmental Protection Agency.

 Toilet: 33 Gallons Per Day

 The toilet is a bit of a water hog.
-Flushing the toilet accounts for nearly a quarter of water used in homes every day.
+Flushing the toilet accounts for nearly a quarter of the water used in homes every day.
 About 33 gallons per household per day (gphd) literally goes down the toilet.
 That doesn't mean you have to worry about how many times a day you're using the restroom.
 There are small and sensible changes you can make to decrease water consumption with every flush.

 Get a low-flow toilet.
 Current government standards require a new toilet use only 1.6 gallons per flush.
 But, if you’re in an older home, your toilet could be using up to 6 gallons.
 So making the switch to a low-flow toilet can reduce water usage 20-60% by taking that 1.6-gallon flush to 1.28 or less.

 Save the flushing for what needs to be flushed.
 It’s not uncommon for people to put tissues in the toilet or other bathroom waste in the toilet.
 Keep it simple – put trash in the trash can.

 - Flush less frequently.
 We’ve all heard the saying, “If it’s yellow, let it mellow.”
 We get that this may not be everybody’s cup of tea, but we can all agree it’s certainly an easy way to save water.